starranuk/dice-game/README.md

 > Written with [StackEdit](https://starranuk.github.io/dice-game/index.html).
 > **About**

-# Add the Dots
+# Game - Add the Dots
 **The Idea**
 The idea for this site/game came from a game my wife came up with for our 3 year old grandson.
-The game involved taking turns in rolling 2 dice or more  with the aim being to roll a higher score than the other person.
+The game involved taking turns in rolling 2 dice or more with our Grandson, adding up the dots on the dice with the aim rolling a higher score than the other person.
 Very simple but the real aim of the game is that it gets a 3 year old counting the dots and adding the dice together in his head.
+His motivation was that he wanted to beat our score but we got him to add up both scores.

-In this initial version you play against the computer, in that if your answer is incorrect the computer receives your points.
+In this initial version you play against the computer, if your answer is incorrect the computer receives your points.

 **The Game of Add the Dots**
 Initially the game does require the supervision of an adult as the pop-up screens do contain text and information on scores but children do pick up the idea of the game very quickly as the basic idea is simple.